shardul-rajhans/Sqoop_Spark_Redshift_ETL_Process/README.md

 --null-string '\\N' --null-non-string '\\N' \
 -m 1**

-## 2. The transformed data is present in the PySpark File.
+## 2. The process of data transformation is present in the PySpark File.

 ## 3. Amazon Redshift Schema Creation: